 This was an outstanding pairing!
 Due to the Islay touch, the smokiness of the Celt complemented the coastal savoury fish and the Seekh Kebab.
 The sweetness from Penderyn’s spirit character juxtaposed the savoury spice dish.
 For me, it was of both a contrasting and complementary pairing.
 For people who might notice the smoke then the sweetness, the nature of this pairing would change as the whisky changes for you.

 Lentils & Dry Berry Pancake, Masala Prawns & Lobster Bharta sprinkled with lime leaf powder, garnished with Masala Beluga Caviar

 The entrée was a very different texture compared to the appetizer.
 The pancake was soft and chewy, serves like a platform for the mildly spiced shellfish bharta and caviar.

 The Penderyn Legend 41%, was chosen to pair with this entrée.
-Initially aged in ex-bourbon, it is finished in a fruity Madeira cask that goes well with the sweetness of the spirit character.
+This single malt is initially aged in ex-bourbon casks, and finished in a fruity Madeira cask.
+This finish goes well with the sweetness of the spirit character.

 The intense umami and savoury dish met its match with the Legend (no pun intended), which provided strong sweet fruit flavours to combat the entrée’s daunting flavour.
 This pairing was a contrasting pairing, somewhat like the clashing of the titans, but in an enjoyable way.
 The pairing intensified the honey and citrus notes of the whisky as well.

 36-hour Lamb Chop Marinated with Herbs & Spices, clay oven grilled grilled, served with Lakhnavi brown onion gravy

 The lamb was a beautiful shank, the gravy sauce was mildly spiced and had some mutton flavours to it.
 The meat itself is soft, tender, and melts in my mouth.